Email FacebookTwitterMenu burgerClose thin

 Stocks vs. Mutual Funds: Time and Costs

 If stocks are your investment of choice, you need a large number to create a diverse portfolio.
 So, an individual investor may find that costs add up quickly when trading multiple stocks.
-However, if these purchases are done with an online brokerage that offers commission free trading, those costs go away.
-What doesn’t go away, though, is the time it takes to research each individual stock that ends up in one’s portfolio.
+However, if these purchases are done with an online brokerage that offers commission-free trading, those costs go away.
+What doesn’t go away, though, is the time it takes to research each stock that ends up in one’s portfolio.

 Unlike stocks, mutual funds charge operating expense ratios.
 They can range from less than 1% to more than 4% or even 5%.
 In addition, some mutual funds charge annual fees, redemption fees and front-end loads.
 These fees can be consequential and compromise an investor’s total returns.
-On the other hand, a mutual fund investor often has to spend less time in making decisions about which security to buy.
+On the other hand, a mutual fund investor often has to spend less time making decisions about which security to buy.

 Upsides of Stocks and Mutual Funds